svn2github/Freetel/misc/lilacsat1/README.txt

 [X] will it run fast enough on roadkill machines?
     [X] play samples in real time from a HackRF
     [X] uses all 4 < 50% CPUs and runs OK
-[ ] How to find and start a terminal (image)
-[ ] what path?
-    + lilacsat1/default/prefix too long?
-[ ] install emacs as well, in case we need an editor
-[ ] way to throttle GR UDP input for testing
-    + pipe viewer: cat file | pv -L 512k | nc -u 192.168.x.x 5000
-[ ] way to disable telemetry uploads
-    + maybe modify script?
 [ ] real satellite pass
 [ ] Wenet style start/stop scripts on Desktop
-[ ] heartbeat output to show all proceses running
-[ ] install feh
-[ ] work out where rtlsdr is coming from
-[ ] determine if any other blocks upload telemetry in classroom situation